Pumpkin-Shaped Cheeseball

 Ingredients

-- 1 8 oz tub vegetable cream cheese
+- 8 ounce tub vegetable cream cheese

-- 1 red pepper finely diced (save the stem)
+- 1 red pepper, finely diced (save the stem)

-- 2 cups shredded sharp cheddar cheese divided use
+- 2 cups shredded sharp cheddar cheese (divided use)

 Instructions